How to Create a New Race in a Fantasy Game

 Clans and tribes are usually differentiated by location.
-Each location will have different environmental factors that could trigger inter-racial differences: physical, emotional and intelligent.
-Consider how your clans and tribes communicate, have there been any racial customs that may have been adopted by other clans of the same race through marriage, trade relations or invasion?
+Each location will have different environmental factors that could trigger inter-racial differences: physical, emotional, and intelligent.
+Consider how your clans and tribes communicate, have there been any racial customs that may have been adopted by other clans of the same race through marriage, trade relations, or invasion?
 What are the cultural or physical differences between each clan or tribe?

-What relationships does your race have with other sentient or sapient lifeforms that may exist on your fantasy world?
+What relationships does your race have with other sentient or sapient lifeforms that may exist in your fantasy world?
 How has this affected your race's society?
 How does your race interact with each other?
 Are there any social customs that are worthy of note?

 The history of your race may begin prior to your fantasy world, if the race has migrated from another world, or it may have begun many billions of years after your world came into existence.
 When you first begin fleshing out this section of your template, jotting ideas down in bullet points is a good start.
 You can later develop these ideas as part of your world-building or story.

 The alignment characteristic has its origins in role-playing games.
-It helps to define the general demeanor of a race as good, bad or indifferent.
+It helps to define the general demeanor of a race as good, bad, or indifferent.
 Looking at the history of your race and its accomplishments can help to determine its general alignment.

 - Race Lands